ista-vamos/artifact-rv25/experiments/ehl-shl/README.md

 There are two versions of experiments:

- - `make run`         full experiments
+ - `make full`         full experiments
- - `make run-short`   short version of experiments
+ - `make short`   short version of experiments

-Monitors are generated automatically when running `make run` or `make run-short`.
+Monitors are generated automatically when running `make full` or `make short`.
 The eHL monitor is generated into `ehl-8b` directory and the sHL monitor into `shl-le` directory.
 Each of these directories contain en executable `monitor` that is the actual compiled monitor.